 Blast Away Mildew and Dirt on Grout

-High temperatures and mildew don't go together, so use your clothes steamer to hit mildewed grout in bathroom floors and shower enclosures.
+High temperatures and mildew don't go together, so use your clothes steamer to hit mildewed grout in tiled bathroom floors and shower enclosures.
 The steam will also help to loosen any dirt that has dulled the grout on floors in kitchens and mudrooms.

 Loosen Soap Scum on Ceramic and Stone Tiles and Shower Doors